 - Many uterine abnormalities that may not be seen adequately with routine transvaginal ultrasound may be viewed in detail with sonohysterography.

-- Sonohysterography can prevent unnecessary surgery, and it can ensure that all polyps and fibroids are removed at surgery.
+- Sonohysterography can prevent unnecessary surgery.
+It can also help surgeons remove all polyps and fibroids.

 - Standard diagnostic ultrasound has no known harmful effects on humans.